Gussak/DarkMessiahModMergerPlus/readme-GSKModMerger.txt

 Main idea is no free powers for the challenge.
 As I found no way to spend mana, all costs goes to HP thru `hurtme` cmd.

 (This is WIP.
+The work scripts are being tested yet.
 If you have problems open an issue.)

 ___